davidhay/products/README.md

 This application allows you get reduced price dresses.
 Further improvements could be:
 1. Allow other products other than dresses to be supported.
 2. Allow **all** dresses to be returned - not just those that are reduced in price.
+I've made the `ProductInfoService` pretty generic and the specific Filters/Comparators and Catalog Products for 'reduced price dresses' come from `ReducedPriceDressService`.
 ### OpenAPI/Swagger
 It would be nice to create/generate an OpenAPI spec to document this application's API and allow others to develop against it.